 How do I know this?
 By noticing there were not enough consistent farmers willing to abolish slavery; allowing the practice to persist.

 The Bill of Rights and the Constitution did a great deal to ensure Liberty, insofar as the government was restricted from restricting the rights and privileges of citizens.

 But from a citizen to a non-citizen, there were incredible abuses—and this abuse remains today.

 I think the problem of our time is that freedom and liberty run in direct conflict.
 The means employed to end slavery—that is, expand freedom—required that many of the constraints placed on government be either loosened or broken altogether.

-As a member of “the many” I’m constantly reminder that “the many” might be considered unfit to have charge of his own political community and should -at most- be trusted with a partial role in governing.
+As a member of “the many” I’m constantly reminded that “the many” might be considered unfit to have charge of his own political community and should -at most- be trusted with a partial role of governing.